If you are serious about protecting your people, assets,

 If critical triggers are seen, timely updates are mailed out as soon as possible after triggers are verified to be true and actual.

-To subscribe to the North Korea Monitor via PayPal (auto-recurring monthly), click here or send us an email to pay by telegraphic transfer.
+To subscribe to the North Korea Monitor via PayPal (credit cards, auto-recurring monthly), click here or send us an email to be invoiced and pay by telegraphic transfer.
 There is no long-term commitment.
 You may cancel renewal at any time.

 You may also subscribe for a 6-month period, today, by clicking the button below.